yhoshi3/RaLLe/docs/indexing.md

             └── nq-train-kilt_100.jsonl
 ```

-## register index data in config base_settings files
+## Register the built index in the config files

 Prepared index data so far can be registered in config files as below.
 Note that we assume `${data} = ./data` in these example files.

 - [retriever](../scripts/configs/base_settings/retrievers.json)
 - [corpus](../scripts/configs/base_settings/corpora.json)